EmmettBicker/arcade/doc/get_started/install.rst

 M-Series Macs
 """""""""""""
-Macs with Apple's M-series processors were first introduced in 2020.
-These mostly work aside from a few issues related to window focus and unsigned applications.
+Apple first released Macs with M-series processors in 2020.
+They may have a few issues with window focus and unsigned applications.
 If something odd happens, you can always :ref:`ask for help. <how-to-get-help>`.

 .. _requirements_raspi: